kivirogroup7/rpmtalks/_data/blog/2020-11-30-poonawallas-pista-pedestal.md

 The Key and the Key Box!\
 \
 The key is encased in an elegant wooden box along with a scale-model of the 488 Pista Spider.
+Ferrari goes that one extra step to show their customers just how much this brand-customer synergy means to them and to add a little pizzazz and glamour because, why not?

 ![](/assets/IMG_5230.jpg)

-Now that we have everything else sorted…\
+Now that we have everything else covered…\
 Let’s get down to the most important part of the 488 Pista Spider.

 ***Performace***